LaviReut/shopping_cart_project/README.md

 ## Link to live app:

-    This Deployment made on aws EC2 using the docker-compose as describe in the next bullets of this README file, and consist the sample data from the backend django fixtures.
+    This Deployment made on aws EC2 using the docker-compose as describe in the next bullets of this<br>README file, and consist the sample data from the backend django fixtures.

     Credentials:
     User: 'admin'